Missing Data

 428.342132505176

-We can see that how missing data is encoded affects the data cleaning and data analysis steps that must be followed later.
-Therefore, it can be very helpful to have Python identify and represent any missing data appropriately, especially for future analyses.
+We can see that how missing data is encoded affects the data cleaning and the downstream data analysis.
+Therefore, it can be very helpful to have Python identify and represent missing data appropriately, especially for future analyses.

 We'll demonstrate one approach to identifying missing data along with a discussion of why this matters on this page.